Hellenic Navy: Frigates

+Since 2022, three frigates of the Kimon class have been under construction in France by Naval Group.
+These are HS Kimon (F-601), HS Nearchos (F-602) and HS Formion (F-603).
+Delivery of HS Kimon (F-601) is scheduled for early 2025 and the rest are to follow over the succeeding months.
+Greece has a contracted option for a fourth ship to be included in the initial production line, if it so chooses.

-The Greek frigate HS Psara carries three reliquaries permanently on its onboard historical exhibition.
+The frigate HS Psara carries three reliquaries permanently on its onboard historical exhibition.
 Two contain the taxidermic hearts of Greek War of Independence heroes Admiral Konstantinos Kanaris and Admiral Andreas Miaoulis and one reliquary contains the remains of heroine Rear Admiral (posthumous) Laskarina Bouboulina.
 The frigate's exhibition can be visited when the ship opens to the public during National Holidays and celebrations.

+In January 2024, Defence Minister Nikolaos Dendias announced a proposal to manufacture seven Constellation-class frigates in Greece.

+In April 2025, the Ministry of Defense announced plans to purchase two FREMM multipurpose frigates as part of the 2030 Armed Forces modernization program.

 Gunboats

 The Hellenic Navy operates ten gunboats of the Osprey and Asheville classes.
 Both Osprey HSY-55 and Osprey HSY-56A classes are designed by the Hellenic Navy following a modular concept so that weapons and sensors can be changed as required.
 They were built by Hellenic Shipyards (HSY) in Greece.
 These vessels are similar in appearance to Osprey 55-class gunboats.
 The first pair was ordered on 20 February 1990.
 HS Pyrpolitis was launched on 16 September 1992 and HS Polemistis on 21 June 1993.
 Each ship can carry 25 fully equipped troops.
 Alternative guns and Harpoon missiles can be fitted as required.
 Pyrpolitis was renamed Kasos on 11 November 2005, after the island of Kasos in the Dodecanese.
 The ship is based in the area of Kasos, and the name recognises the island and the Kasos Massacre during the Greek War of Independence.
-The two Asheville Class gunboats are former US Navy vessels, bought and transferred to Greece in 1989.
+The two Asheville-class gunboats are former US Navy vessels, bought and transferred to Greece in 1989.